Crossroads to Crime: Filming

 The film was shot in and around Slough and Maidenhead over five weeks between May and June 1960.
 The shoot made use of APF's own studios and a nearby café, both located on the Slough Trading Estate, which respectively appeared as the gang's warehouse and the transport café.
 When night filming inside the café ran into the early hours of the morning, the crew fitted black drapes to the windows to block out the dawn sun and keep the light levels constant.
 Other filming locations included Burnham Beeches and various points along the A4 road.
 The crew also filmed for one day at Halliford Studios in Shepperton.

 According to Anderson, Ferdy Mayne sometimes misinterpreted the script, with humorous results.
 A scene between Ross and café owner Connie (Miriam Karlin) required several takes to film when Karlin repeatedly upstaged Oliver, altering the physical arrangement of the two shot so that the other actor ended up with his back to the camera.
 Terence Brook, who was known for his appearances in adverts for Strand cigarettes and was cast as gangster Harry on the basis of his "tough guy" image, was doubled by editor and second unit director David Elliott for a stunt that involved his character jumping off the back of a lorry.
-Sylvia Thamm, one of the co-directors of APF, served uncredited as script supervisor; she and Anderson were married later in 1960 after Anderson divorced his first wife.
+Sylvia Thamm, one of the co-directors of APF, served uncredited as script supervisor; she and Anderson married later in 1960 after Anderson divorced his first wife.

 Post-production

 Composer Barry Gray recorded the score in six hours on 21 June 1960.
 The opening theme was re-used as incidental music in several later APF productions: the Supercar episode "The White Line", the Fireball XL5 episode "The Robot Freighter Mystery" and the Captain Scarlet and the Mysterons episode "Manhunt".
 A biography of Gray suggests that the score's instrumental nature influenced Gray's compositions for Thunderbirds and other Anderson series.

-To ensure that the British Board of Film Censors (BBFC) would give the film a family-friendly U certificate, various expletives were dubbed over during post-production.
-For example, "bloody" was replaced with the milder "ruddy".
-To make the film more accessible to American audiences, references to "quid" (a term for pound sterling) were also changed.
+To ensure a family-friendly U certificate from the British Board of Film Censors (BBFC), various expletives were dubbed over during post-production; for example, "bloody" was replaced with the milder "ruddy".
+References to "quid" (slang for pound sterling) were also changed to make the film more accessible to American audiences.
 The BBFC certified the film U on 26 July 1960.